2002 FIFA World Cup final: Post-match

 The win marked Brazil's fifth World Cup title, which as of 2025 remains the record, ahead of Germany and Italy with four titles each.
 Despite being at the match, the Japanese emperor Akihito did not join the ceremony of presenting the winners the World Cup trophy as it was against Japanese customs.
 FIFA president Sepp Blatter and former Brazilian World Cup winner Pelé gave the trophy to Brazilian captain Cafu on the pitch stage.
 Ronaldo was named as the official man of the match, while Kahn was awarded the Golden Ball for the best individual player of the tournament as a whole – as of 2025 the only goalkeeper to receive that award.
-He also received the Golden Glove for best goalkeeper at the tournament.
+He also received the Lev Yashin Award (known since 2010 as the Golden Glove) for best goalkeeper at the tournament.
 After the tournament, FIFA conducted a video review of the incident in the first Brazil–Turkey game involving Ünsal and Rivaldo and decided to fine the Brazilian 11,670 Swiss francs for deceiving the referee.

 Scolari expressed his pleasure at the result after the match, as well as noting the happiness of the Brazilian population, saying they had "the joy of knowing we did our job, but it was full of very hard work.
 Brazil back as world champions – that is not something we can forget."
 Ronaldo said "The goals crowned my work and the work of the whole team.
 I worked for two years trying to recover from that injury and today God reserved this for me and the Brazilian team.
 I am very happy."
 Speaking about his role in Brazil's opening goal, Kahn said "It was my only mistake in the finals.
-It was 10 times worse than any mistake I've ever made.
+It was ten times worse than any mistake I've ever made.
 There's no way I can make myself feel any better or make my mistake go away."
 Völler exonerated Kahn, however, saying "He has played a dream World Cup.
 He has made sensational saves, which no one could have expected".
 Regarding Germany's defeat, he said "When you lose a game the disappointment is great of course.
 But it is no shame to lose against a team like Brazil."